Modular Information Flow through Ownership: Related Work

 Each analysis satisfies some, but not all, of our requirements from \Cref{sec:intro}.
-For instance, the JFlow\,\cite{myers1999jflow} and Flow-Caml\,\cite{pottier2003information} systems required adding features to the base language, violating our second requirement.
+For instance, the JFlow\,\cite{myers1999jflow} and Flow-Caml\,\cite{pottier2003information} languages required adding features to the base language, violating our second requirement.
 Some methods like that of \citet{austin2009efficient} for Javascript rely on dynamic analysis, violating our third requirement.
 And Haskell only supports effects like mutation through monads, violating our first requirement.

-Given our focus on tracking dependencies rather than a lattice of security values, our style of calculus bears greatest resemblance to the slicing calculus of \citet{abadi1999core}.
+Nonetheless, we draw significant inspiration from mechanisms in prior work.
+Our analysis resembles the slicing calculus of \citet{abadi1999core}.
 The use of lifetimes for modular analysis of functions is comparable to security annotations in Flow-Caml\,\cite{pottier2003information}.
-The CFG implementation draws on techniques commonly used in program slicers, such as the LLVM dg slicer\,\cite{llvmslicer}.
+The CFG analysis draws on techniques used in program slicers, such as the LLVM dg slicer\,\cite{llvmslicer}.

-\subsection{Modular static analysis}
+\paragraph{Modular static analysis}

 The key technique to making static analysis modular (or ``compositional'' or ``separate'') is symbolically summarizing a function's behavior, so that the summary can be used without the function's implementation.
 Starting from \citet{rountev1999data} and \citet{cousot2002modular}, one approach has been to design a system of ``procedure summaries'' understood by the static analyzer and distinct from the language being analyzed.
 This approach has been widely applied for static analysis of null pointer dereferences\,\cite{yorsh2008generating}, pointer aliases\,\cite{dillig2011precise}, data dependencies\,\cite{tang2015summary}, and other properties.